 10. How to Store Rollerball Pens

-Rollerball pens have a water-based liquid ink and are usually supplied new with a little bit of wax over the tip to prevent them from leaking.
-If possible you should store your rollerball in a horizontal position and when you are not using it always ensure the cap is fitted properly to prevent it from drying out.
+Rollerball pens have water-based liquid ink and are usually supplied with a bit of wax over the tip to prevent them from leaking.
+If possible, you should store your rollerball in a horizontal position, and when you are not using it, always ensure the cap is fitted correctly to prevent it from drying out.

-It is also worth noting that rollerball pens are not airplane friendly if you have the tip pointing down the ink will ooze out due to the change in air pressure.
-Therefore always keep a rollerball pens tip pointing straight up while on a plane.
+It is also worth noting that rollerball pens are not airplane friendly if you have the tip pointing down, the ink will ooze out due to the change in air pressure.
+Therefore always keep a rollerball pen tip pointing straight up while on a plane.

-If you would like to more about the differences between rollerball, ballpoints, and gel pens then check out our guide rollerball, ballpoint or gel pen?
+If you would like to more about the differences between rollerball, ballpoints, and gel pens, then check out our guide on rollerball, ballpoint, or gel pens.

 11. How to Store Sharpies

-Contrary to popular belief unless you are using a specific oil or paint sharpie the normal everyday ones are alcohol-based.
-Therefore you should store Sharpies the same way as any other alcohol-based marker and that is horizontal.
+Contrary to popular belief, the normal everyday ones are alcohol-based unless you are using a specific oil or paint sharpie.
+Therefore, you should store Sharpies the same way as any other alcohol-based, horizontal marker.

 12. Horizontal Pen Holder

 The best way to store a lot of these pens is horizontal.
-I thought that bearing this in mind there would be lots of horizontal pen holders available to buy.
+I thought that, bearing this in mind, many horizontal pen holders would be available.
 How wrong could I be?

-After scouring the internet I eventually came across The Crafters Companion on Amazon which is described as the ultimate marker empty storage pack.
-With over 500 reviews and a 4.7 out of 5 rating and comments such as amazing, love it and best thing ever it certainly seems to be a big hit.
+After scouring the internet, I eventually came across The Crafters Companion on Amazon, which is described as the ultimate marker empty storage pack.
+With over 500 reviews and a 4.7 out of 5 rating and comments such as amazing, love it, and best thing ever, it seems to be a big hit.